Baby and Toddler Nap Schedules

 Does Your Toddler Need One or Two Naps?

-After your child turns 1, you may not be sure whether he needs one or two naps per day.
+Parents often wonder, how many naps should a one-year-old have?
+After your child turns 1, you may not be sure whether they need one or two naps per day.
 There’s no standard answer, as individual toddlers may require different amounts of daytime sleep.
-In fact, whether your child needs one or two naps on any given day may depend on what kind of day he’s having.
-To deal with this, experts suggest alternating the number of naps depending on what’s happened that day:
+In fact, whether your child needs one or two naps on any given day may depend on what kind of day they’re having.

-If your child slept poorly the night before, you may consider making this a two-nap day
+• If your child slept poorly the night before, you may consider making this a two-nap day.

 When Do Kids Stop Napping?

 After about 3 years of age, your toddler may start to give up naps entirely and switch to sleeping only at night.
-However, some children may stop napping as early as 2 years old whereas others may still need to take a nap or two even at about 5 years old.
+However, some children may stop napping as early as 2 years old, whereas others may still need to take a nap or two even at about 5 years old.

 Tips for Creating a Naptime Routine

-A naptime routine is similar to a bedtime routine except that it is shorter.
-Children love consistency and being able to anticipate what’s to come, so creating a consistent ritual around naptime can help your little one nap more easily.
+A naptime routine is like a bedtime routine except that it’s shorter.
+Kids love consistency and being able to anticipate what’s to come, so creating a consistent ritual around naptime can help your little one nap more easily.
 You can start setting a naptime routine with your infant as early as 6 to 8 weeks old.
-The key to a naptime routine is keeping things calm and soothing, especially in the moments before you put your little one down for her nap.
-Carry out the routine in your baby’s room or in your room (if you’re room-sharing), or make sure you finish there.
-This can help your baby or toddler associate naptime with the bedroom and with her crib or toddler bed.
-Here are some things your naptime routine can include:

 Creating an Ideal Environment for Naps